Tiwai Point Aluminium Smelter: Price negotiations, 2019 to 2024

 The smelter featured in the 2020 general election, with many parties pledging to keep – or try to keep – the smelter running for at least some time.
 The National Party announced that, if it won the election, it would keep the smelter running for at least five years and would facilitate negotiations between Rio Tinto, power companies and Transpower to achieve a more cost-competitive environment.
 New Zealand First leader Winston Peters said that keeping the smelter open would be a bottom line in any coalition negotiations, and that he had a 20-year plan for the smelter.
 The Government ruled out any further bailouts of the company.
 Prime Minister and Labour leader Jacinda Ardern initially said that a Government project to widen the Homer Tunnel would provide some local jobs, but that no one industry could offset the job losses.
 Later, Labour announced that it would negotiate to extend the life of the smelter by three to five years if elected, seeking to protect jobs in the short term to provide time for the community to consider alternative options.
 Local politicians also lobbied the Government to preserve the smelter in some way.

-On 14 January, Rio Tinto and Meridian Energy agreed to continue Tiwai Point's operations until December 2024, with 100 MW of its baseline power to be supplied by Contact Energy.
+In January 2022, Rio Tinto and Meridian Energy agreed to continue Tiwai Point's operations until December 2024, with 100 MW of its baseline power to be supplied by Contact Energy.
 The price reduction was later reported to have been from 5.5c to 3.5c per kWh, but with no change to transmission fees.

 In July 2022, NZ Aluminium Smelters announced that it would seek new power supplies to try and remain open beyond the scheduled 2024 closure date, this time suggesting a new strategy of seeking power from suppliers other than Meridian Energy.

 Twenty year supply contracts

 After two years of negotiations, new supply contracts were agreed in May 2024 between the smelter and three electricity suppliers: Mercury, Contact Energy and Meridian Energy.
 The contracts are for a twenty-year term, and include some changes in contract conditions.
-The smelter is now required to give at least two years notice of closure, and there are penalty payments of at least $180 million for early closure.
+The smelter is now required to give at least two years' notice of closure, and there are penalty payments of at least $180 million for early closure.
 The new contracts also include requirements for the smelter to provide a demand response capability to reduce demand by up to 185 MW during times when the electricity system is under stress.
 The supply new contracts were expected to provide greater certainty for the electricity sector as a whole, and lead to new generation proposals going ahead.

+Fourth potline reopening

+A restart of the Line 4 potline was announced in 2026, after Rio Tinto agreed to purchase 50MW from a new Southland Wind Farm to be built by Contact Energy.